The CCAR Rabbinic Staff

 Dan works for the CCAR further developing Visual T’filah and offering his technical expertise to the Reform Movement, through webinars, workshops, and scholar-in-residence weekends on such topics as "Using Social Media to build Community" and "Using Technology in the Classroom."

-Dan is married to his HUC classmate and life-journeyer, Rabbi Lydia Bloom Medwin, and they are the happy parents of Zimra and Gavriel.
+Dan is married to his HUC classmate and life-journeyer, Rabbi Lydia Bloom Medwin, and they are the happy parents of Zimra, Gavriel, and Jasmine.
 Dan enjoys sharing the title "Rabbi Medwin" with his wife, as well as, with his mother.